When you don’t want to pitch a setting to your group, or you want to nail the group’s motivation from session zero, here is a neat trick.

 Ask your players to dream up characters that are part of that group.
-It doesn’t have to be one character, and don’t worry about abilities, types, and foci at this point.
+It doesn’t have to be one character per person, and don’t worry about abilities, types, or foci at this point.
 Let the shared imagination flow.
-Make sure that each character has a personal goal, a little bit of background, and a few quirks that make them stand out.
+Make sure each character has a personal goal, a little bit of background, and a few quirks that make them stand out.

 The setting is dressing, and that’s why it is the last step.
 A story can be told in any setting or genre.
 For example, the Magnificent Seven story works in feudal Japan, the wild west, and the far future.
 You can leave this step as a surprise for your players, or figure it out together.

 We are a circus troupe crashlanded on a planet at the edge of space and time.
 We are looking to earn our way off the world by doing trade runs and daring adventures.
 Members of the troupe are Alessandro the illusionist, Pablo the stand-up comedian, Kassandra the fortune teller, and a faquir called Gelatine.

 You should end up with something like the above.
 Your job now is to prepare the setting/genre/world, character builds, and to throw in a few surprises and twists along the way.
 Start them off with a group mission or adventure, and in the following sessions, begin weaving in character arcs and world-building.